Dimension-free Bounds for Sum of Dependent Matrices and Operators with Heavy-Tailed Distribution: Introduction

 \subsection{Focus and Result}

-Our goal is to derive a dimension-free upper bound for deviations of the empirical mean of random matrices that are dependent and heavy-tailed.
-This setting is a generalization of that considered in many previous studies.
-To handle the setup, we introduce the notions discussed below.
-Let $\mathbb{H}$ be a Hilbert space, which we first consider $\mathbb{H} = \mathbb{R}^p$ and then extend to the case with the infinite-dimensional $\mathbb{H}$.
+We aim to derive a dimension-free upper bound on the deviations of the empirical mean of random matrices that are dependent and heavy-tailed.
+This setting is a generalization of the aforementioned studies.
+To handle the setup, we first introduce {\rc notation} and assumptions.
+Let $\mathbb{H}$ be a Hilbert space.
+The first time, we only consider $\mathbb{H} = \mathbb{R}^p$.
+We then extend the results to an infinite-dimensional $\mathbb{H}$.

-To study the dimension-free property, we consider $M$ as a symmetric linear operator between $\mathbb{H}$.
-Then, we define its \textit{effective rank}: \begin{definition}[Effective Rank] For an operator $M: \mathbb{H} \to \mathbb{H}$ that is positive semi-definite, the effective rank is defined as
+Let $M$ be a symmetric linear operator from $\mathbb{H}$ to itself.
+In dimension-free bounds, the dimension of $\mathbb{H}$ is replaced by the \textit{effective rank}, as shown by \citep{koltchinskii2017concentration}.
+It is defined as follows: \begin{definition}[Effective Rank] For a symmetric positive semi-definite {\rc trace-class} operator $M: \mathbb{H} \to \mathbb{H}$, the effective rank is defined as